-While working as a lawyer in Springfield, Illinois, Abraham Lincoln continued his friendship with James Reed, one of the principal members of the Donner-Reed Party.
+While working as a lawyer in Springfield, Abraham Lincoln continued his friendship with James Reed, one of the principal members of the Donner-Reed Party.
 They had first met many years before, when they were messmates in the Blackhawk War.
 When Reed’s businesses began to fail due to a national economic downturn, Lincoln counseled his friend, and just before the wagon caravan departed for the far West, Lincoln helped Reed through bankruptcy proceedings.
 Reed was able to stash away a considerable amount of cash that he later used to purchase land in California.

 Many years after the Donner Party tragedy, one of Reed’s daughters revealed that Lincoln seriously considered joining the caravan but ultimately didn’t go due to opposition from his wife.
 Instead, Lincoln entered the political arena.

-Once the party was trapped on the east side of the High Sierras, they killed and ate all the horses and oxen.
+Once the Donner Party was trapped on the east side of the High Sierras, they killed and ate all the horses and oxen.
 They boiled the hides to make a gelatinous concoction and picked all the marrow from the animal bones.
 They gobbled up any mice they could catch in their makeshift cabins.
 Then, one by one, they killed all their pet dogs and ate them.
 Finally, desperate and delirious, they chewed on pine bark and pine cones.
 As a last resort, while watching their children and others die, they turned to the dead bodies buried in the snowdrifts.

 It took the four relief parties more than two months to rescue the survivors.
-When members of the First Relief reached the camps it was said they saw no signs of human activity until a lone woman, gaunt from starvation, emerged from a hole in the snow.
+When members of the First Relief reached the camps it was said they saw no signs of human activity until a woman, gaunt from starvation, emerged from a hole in the snow.
 When they approached her, the woman asked, “Are you men from California or do you come from heaven?”

 In the end, 41 people died and 46 survived.
 Five perished before reaching the Sierras, 35 died at the camps or attempting to cross the mountains, and one died just after reaching the valley at the foot of the western slope.
 Many of the survivors lost toes to frostbite and suffered chronic physical and psychological disorders.

 Michael Wallis is the author of The Best Land Under Heaven: The Donner Party in the Age of Manifest Destiny.
-He is also the best-selling author of Route 66 and Billy the Kid, and has won numerous honors and awards.
-He is a popular public speaker and a highly acclaimed voice actor.
-He lives in Tulsa, Oklahoma.